Fountain of The Sun, Rastau, The Missing Portion of the Ancient Egyptian Religion

 The sky goddess Nut from the Temple of Hathor at Dendera

 In the picture above the supposed mountain (Tui) is shown on one side, and Rastau is shown on the other side of Nut.

-The B/W picture (right) shows Tui on the left side of Nut, on the opposite side of Tui in the previous picture!
+The B/W picture above shows Tui on the left side of Nut, on the opposite side of Tui in the previous picture!

 (Budge, Book of the Dead, Vol.2, Ch.137A, p.662)